awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 Amazon Simple Storage Service \(Amazon S3\) stores AWS ParallelCluster templates located in each Region\.
 AWS ParallelCluster can be configured to allow CLI/SDK tools to use Amazon S3\.

 When you use AWS Batch cluster, an Amazon S3 bucket in your account is used for storing related data\.
-For example, the bucket stores artifacts created from creating a Docker image and scripts from submitted jobs\.
+For example, the bucket stores artifacts created when a Docker image and scripts are created from submitted jobs\.

 For more information, see [https://aws\.amazon\.com/s3/](http://aws.amazon.com/s3/) and [https://docs\.aws\.amazon\.com/s3/](https://docs.aws.amazon.com/s3/)\.